Flesh

 by David Szalay

-A dark exploration of desire and self-destruction, following István, a boy in Hungary whose affair with an older married woman propels him into the European elite.
-The novel won the 2025 Booker Prize.
+Winner of the 2025 Booker Prize, this novel follows István, a boy in Hungary whose affair with an older married woman propels him into the European elite, confronting questions about desire, purpose, and self-destruction.

 What Readers Say